-- PIAB would typically collect, retain and process the following types of Personal Data, as more particularly set out in the Board's Application Form: - (a) Regarding Claimants: Name, address, gender, date of birth, email address, telephone number, occupation (this information is required in the Claimant Application Form).
-Claimants may also provide contact information regarding their next of kin or other family members. - (b) Regarding Respondents: Claimants will also provide name and contact details for the party/parties they believe were responsible for their injuries ("Respondents") as well as details of the Respondent's insurance policies, car registration numbers etc. - (c) Other: Contact details of witnesses, medical experts, solicitors etc. - 3.2 PIAB also processes Sensitive Personal Data relating to the medical condition of a Claimant.
+- 3.1 PIAB has been registered as a Data Controller with the Office of the Data Protection Commissioner under relevant legislation.
+While not applicable under the GDPR, PIAB keeps in contact with the Office of the Data Protection Commissioner and ensures it is aware of guidelines and decisions of the Office. - 3.2 PIAB would typically retain and process the following types of Personal Data, as more particularly set out in the Board's Application Form: - (a) Regarding Claimants: Name, address, gender, date of birth, occupation (this information is required in the Claimant Application Form).
+Claimants may also provide contact information regarding their next of kin or other family members.

+- (b) Regarding Respondents: Claimants will also provide name and contact details for the party/parties they believe were responsible for their injuries ("Respondents") as well as details of the Respondent's insurance policies, car registration numbers etc. - (c) Other: Contact details of witnesses, medical experts, solicitors etc. - 3.3 PIAB also processes Sensitive Personal Data relating to the medical condition of a Claimant.
 This Sensitive Personal Data would usually emanate from the Claimant him/herself and be in the form of medical report from the Claimant's treating Doctor or from a medical professional engaged by PIAB as part of the Assessment of the claim.
-When claimants submit an application for loss of earnings processing of financial details including wages and taxation details and Personal Public Service Numbers (PPSNs) will occur.
+When claimants submit an application for loss of earnings processing of financial details including wages and taxation details and Personal Public Service Numbers (PPSNs) will occur. - 3.4 PIAB also processes information in relation to its staff, including contact details, names, and other personal information relating to Board members and employees of the Board.